 Joe then decides to turn around and swim all the way back to the island.

 During my mortgage refinance, I pulled a Joe.
 Let me explain why.
+It was the hardest refinance ever.

 After two months into my mortgage refinance process with Citibank, I decided to cancel.
 We were only seven days away from closing.